Orfium/toolbox/documentation/docs/modules/authentication.md

 Authentication provider takes AuthenticationProviderProps in case you want to override something in the initialization of the Auth0 provider ,but you probably don't want to do it and most probably they will be removed in a later version.

 So, yeah.
 It's there but don't use it.
-If you need something more , please contact the maintainers of `toolbox` to see if it's really needed in order to add it as a default.
+If you need something more ,read [here](https://auth0.github.io/auth0-react/interfaces/Auth0ProviderOptions.html) for more options and information and please contact the maintainers of `toolbox` and SSO team to see if it's really needed in order to add it as a default.

-### 3. Wait for it
+### 3. :warning: Wait for it :warning:

-It's recommended (not though the official documentation , but through the support forum of Auth0 ) to wait for the authentication service.
+It's recommended ( through the [official documentation](https://auth0.com/docs/libraries/auth0-react#isloading-and-error) , but also through the support forum of Auth0 ) to wait for the authentication service.
 Make sure to add some kind of loader to the top of your application right after the AuthenticationProvider.

 ```jsx title="/src/App.tsx"